luismdiaz01/dsc160-midterm-group-14/README.md

 Link each of your notebooks or .py files within this section, and provide a brief explanation of what the code does.
 Reading this section we should have a sense of how to run your code.

 [ETL Notebook](etl.ipynb) contains the code for extracting the links to the images, transforming the information into a dataframe/csv, and loading the images into a folder.
 It also includes the EDA, colorfulness, and corners feature extraction and analysis of the results.
+This notebook also includes the decade analysis and has the extracting of features and building classifiers to predict the decade.

 [DownloadingAllImages Notebook](DSC160DownloadingAllImages.ipynb) contains the code for downloading posters of all the movies in our MovieData dataset to a local machine.